bzminer/bzminer/README.md

   --restart_miner_minutes INT If specified and greater than 0, BzMiner watchdog will restart BzMiner process after this amount of time (minutes).
   --reboot_minutes INT        If specified and greater than 0, BzMiner will reboot the rig after this amount of time (minutes).
   --no_color INT              If 1 (default 0), output in console will not have color.
+  --webhook_discord_url TEXT  Discord webhook api url --webhook_discord_solutions_only INT
+                              If true, only solutions will be sent to this webhook --webhook_discord_interval_ms INT
+                              How often to send the logs to discord --webhook_discord_verbosity INT
-  --oc_delay_ms INT ...
+                              verbosity of discord web hook. default is 2 --oc_delay_ms INT ...
 Time (ms) to delay algo switch before/after oc changed for algo. default 50.
+  --oc_enable INT ...
+Whether oc should be set for the first algo or not (per device).
+Default is 1.
   --oc_fan_speed TEXT ...
 Set the target fan speed (as percentage) for devices, separated by a space.
 0 = auto, -1 = ignore, 100 = max.
                               Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax] where t is core, tm is mem , N is target temp, fMin is min fan speed percent, fMax is max fan speed percent eg. --oc_fan_speed t:65[25-75] tm:85[50-100] --oc_power_limit INT ...
 Set the power limite for devices (in watts), separated by a space.
 0 = ignore.
   --oc_core_clock_offset INT ...
                               Set the target core clock offset (in mhz) for devices, separated by a space.
 0 = ignore.
-Will be ignored if oc_lock_core_clock is not 0.
   --oc_memory_clock_offset INT ...
                               Set the target memory clock offset (in mhz) for devices, separated by a space.
 0 = ignore.
-Will be ignored if oc_lock_memory_clock is not 0.
+  --oc_core_volt_offset INT ...
+                              Set the target core voltage offset (in mv) for devices, separated by a space.
+0 = ignore.
+  --oc_memory_volt_offset INT ...
+                              Set the target memory voltage offset (in mv) for devices, separated by a space.
+0 = ignore.
   --oc_lock_core_clock INT ...
                               Lock the core clock for devices (in mhz), separated by a space.
 Overrides oc_core_clock.
   --oc_lock_memory_clock INT ...